Unlocking the Secrets of Reader-Centric Writing#

 - Pro tip: Think of documentation as storytelling.
 Begin with what your audience knows, build logically, and always prioritize usability.

-Good writing doesn’t happen in a single draft.
-Gopen stresses the value of revision, particularly through the lens of reader expectations.
-Each rewrite should refine structure, strengthen verbs, and align with how readers naturally process language.
+Effective prose rarely emerges from a single draft.
+Gopen emphasizes the necessity of revision, viewed through reader expectations.
+With each rewrite, refine the structure, bolster the verbs, and align the text with how readers naturally process language.

 - Encouragement: Don’t dread editing; embrace it as the heart of writing.
 It’s where your ideas truly come to life.